 Art History: Glass, stained glass, ceramics

-Cynthia Williams, director of the Smithsonian-Mason MA in the History of Decorative Arts program, is a stained glass specialist and teaches courses on glass and ceramics.
-She has been on the Board of Directors of The Neustadt Collection of Tiffany Glass since 2010 and is Former Secretary and Board Member of the American Glass Guild.
+Cynthia Williams, director of the Smithsonian-Mason MA in the History of Decorative Arts program for the past 14 years, is a stained glass specialist and teaches courses on glass and ceramics.
+She has been on the Board of Trustees of The Neustadt Collection of Tiffany Glass since 2010 and currently is Board President.
+She is Former Secretary and Board Member of the American Glass Guild.

 Prior to joining the MA program, she was on the curatorial staff at Olana State Historic Site.
 While a graduate student, she served as an intern in American decorative arts at the Metropolitan Museum of Art.
 Before her career in the decorative arts, Ms. Williams worked in university admissions and held positions in corporate human resources and communications at Avon, IBM, Nestlé Foods, Xerox, and Sony, Inc.